Mansfield: Town centre

-Regeneration
+Other aims of the BID include improving shop frontages, signage, and cleaning operations.
+The bid also installed a crowd-funded town centre wi-fi internet installation costing £37,000 and arranges for events such as artisan and Christmas markets and the Armed Forces Day.

+Urban regeneration

 Mansfield is going through a period of urban regeneration, with new homes being built for a growing demand.
 Data collated by the Office for National Statistics in 2020 advised that more people are moving from London to Mansfield than any other part of Nottinghamshire.